pej0918/pej0918/README.md

 ### Hi there!
 I'm Eunju Park🖐️
 🎓I hold a Bachelor’s degree in Mathematics and Computer Science from Ewha Womans University.
 <br>
 🔥I am passionate about artificial intelligence and its potential to bridge the gap between modalities, enabling machines to understand and interact with the world more intuitively.
-Currently, I'm interested in **Multimodal Learning, Anomaly Detection, Computer Vision, Natural Language Processing, and Generative Models.**
+Currently, I'm interested in **Multimodal Learning, Multimodal Hallucination, Anomaly Detection, Computer Vision, Natural Language Processing, and Generative Models.**

 ### Experience🔭